pcanz/grammar-parser/docs/reference.md

-#   Grammar Paser Reference Guide
+#   Grammar Parser Reference Guide

 The JavaScript implementation of the `grammar_parser` function is a single file with no dependencies.
 It uses the standard RegExp constructor to build its regex components.